 Mold smells bad, looks terrible and poses severe risks to buildings, belongings and people.
 If your home has water damage or high humidity issues, it has a high risk of mold growth.
-Our partners at ConsumerAffairs researched the best mold removal in Baltimore to help find reliable companies to call if you suspect mold is lurking beneath the surface in your home.
+We researched the best mold removal in Baltimore to help find reliable companies to call if you suspect mold is lurking beneath the surface in your home.

 Mold is all around us outside, and spores travel in and out of homes every day.
 Mold is mostly harmless but causes problems when it takes root on a damp surface and begins to grow.
 Mold thrives in humid conditions, and Baltimore’s average relative humidity of 75 percent in the summer and fall provides prime conditions for infestations.

 The most common causes of indoor mold in Baltimore are related to structural or building issues, including porous walls, poor ventilation, cracked foundations and leaky roofs or windows.
 Appliance issues can also create prime conditions for mold growth, including leaking dishwashers, ice makers, sump pumps, washing machines and plumbing fixtures.

 Damp basements are havens for mold.
 A small amount of mold in a basement can spread to a full-blown infestation in a matter of days or weeks if not treated.
 Mold can also form in hard-to-reach places, such as heating, ventilation and air conditioning systems.